Subscribe to our local monthly e-newsletter.

 Lucille Cartwright, an essential member of that committee, was instrumental in bringing what was then the Hampton Roads Chapter of the Alzheimer’s Association to life.
 Today she recalls a time when even leaders in the medical community were unaware about this disease that seemed to be affecting more and more individuals.
 With foresight and willingness to serve a dedicated few have helped thousands throughout our service area over the past quarter-century.

-Four offices, and 30 years later, there is no question that there is still much work to be done, but we are proud to say that today there is a place to turn.
-As we celebrate thirty years of service, we reflect on all those who have called upon our services.
+Four offices, and more than 30 years later, there is no question that there is still much work to be done, but we are proud to say that today there is a place to turn.
+As we celebrate our many years of service, we reflect on all those who have called upon our services.
 Many have since succumbed to the battle against Alzheimer’s - but we do not.
 In their memory, we remain steadfast in our vision of a world without Alzheimer’s.